Is It Safe to Travel to Peru in 2026?

 • kidnapping

 The overall security situation has been worsening recently.
-Contributing factors: Crime is common in Peru, including petty theft, carjackings, and violent crime., Demonstrations occur regularly throughout the country, disrupting travel without warning..
+Contributing factors: Crime is common in Peru, including petty theft, carjackings, and assaults, often occurring even in daylight hours., Demonstrations occur regularly and can disrupt travel, including local roads and major highways..

 Active restrictions in Peru: